openlawteam/tribute-contracts/website/docs/contracts/adapters/onboarding/TributeNFT.md

      * @param dao The DAO address.
      * @param proposalId The proposal id (managed by the client).
      * @param applicant The applicant address (who will receive the DAO internal tokens and become a member).
-     * @param nftAddr The address of the ERC-721 token that will be transferred to the DAO in exchange for DAO internal tokens.
+     * @param nftAddr The address of the ERC-721 or ERC 1155 token that will be transferred to the DAO in exchange for DAO internal tokens.
      * @param nftTokenId The NFT token id.
+     * @param tributeAmount The amount of nftTokenId for ERC1155 tokens, if 0, it is an ERC721
      * @param requestAmount The amount requested of DAO internal tokens (UNITS).
      * @param data Additional information related to the tribute proposal.
      */